gareth-24/template-repo/README.md

 ├── .gitignore
 ├── package-lock.json
-├── package.json  // In this file we need to update the "name" key to the name of the project ├── .eslintrc
+├── package.json  // In this file we need to update the "name" key to the name of the project ├── .env  // hidden file to store sensitive variables (such as API keys) ├── .eslintrc
 ├── .babelrc
 ├── webpack.config.js